-Many people begin learning about training by gaining training delivery skills.
-This is certainly important, but did you know that there is another vital set of skills that can really transform your training career?
+Many people begin training by gaining training delivery skills.
+This is important, but did you know there is another vital set of skills that can transform your training career?

 We have noticed that training design is an area of growing interest for professional trainers, HR personnel, and those who train others as part of their role.